-7.14 Acoustics (see 4.19 and 4.20 f))
+7.14 Acoustics (see 4.19 and 4.20)

-Toys which produce high impulse sound levels, or their packaging shall carry the following warning:
+Percussion toys and cap-firing toys which produce high impulse sound levels, or their packaging, shall carry the following warning:

 "Warning.
 Do not use close to the ear!
 Misuse may cause damage to hearing.".